Kambah: Churches

-Schools
+Education

 Originally, four public primary schools operated in Kambah: Mount Neighbour Primary School, Taylor Primary School, Urambi Primary School and Village Creek Primary School.
 Under the ACT Government's Towards 2020 plan, Mount Neighbour Primary closed at the end of the 2006 school year with Village Creek Primary following at the end of 2007.
 The Learning Support Unit relocated from Mount Neighbour to Urambi Primary School at the end of 2006 and the Tuggeranong Primary Introductory English Centre relocated from Village Creek Primary School to Urambi Primary School at the end of 2007.
 The preschools associated with Mount Neighbour Primary and Village Creek Primary will develop relationships with Urambi Primary and Taylor Primary respectively; Village Creek Preschool closed at the end of 2010.
 Urambi Primary School closed at the end of 2010.

 Kambah High School was a secondary school for years 7-10.
 It had Kambah and Greenway as its main intake area.
 At the end of 2007, the school educated around 140 students and employed around 20 staff.
 Kambah High was also closed at the conclusion of the 2007 school year as part of the ACT's Towards 2020 education reforms, having operated for 31 years.
 Kambah High and Urambi Primary were replaced by Namadgi School, a P-10 school built in 2011.